CocoaPods/CPDAcknowledgements/README.md

 ## Requirements

 Not ready for public prime-time yet.
-Requires CocoaPods 0.30.
+Requires CocoaPods 0.31+.

+DEVS:
+If you don't have the full dev environment set up.
+You will need to add [this file](http://cl.ly/0G2u1s3Q032K/Pods-Demo%20ProjectTests-metadata.plist) to your project so that this pod has some metadata.

 ## Installation